Wasbroe History, Family Crest & Coats of Arms

 Early Origins of the Wasbroe family

-The surname Wasbroe was first found in Devon where it is related the family took their name from Waseborne in that county soon after the Norman Conquest in 1066.
+The surname Wasbroe was first found in Devon where it is related the family took their name from Waseborne, now Wasbourne in that county soon after the Norman Conquest in 1066.
 This village was granted to Hermer from Gotshelm.

 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
 They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.